 If you have atherosclerosis, a condition where your arteries have become narrow, you may benefit from having stents inserted to open your arteries.
-Erick E. Calderon, MD, FACC, FSCAI, at Lakewood Cardiovascular Consultants in Bradenton, Florida, provides stents during angioplasty procedures to open clogged heart arteries.
+Erick E. Calderon, MD, FACC, FSCAI, at Lakewood Cardiovascular Consultants in Bradenton and Sarasota County, Florida, provides stents during angioplasty procedures to open clogged heart arteries.
 If you have atherosclerosis, book an appointment online or over the phone to see if getting a stent can help you.

 A stent is a small mesh tube that Dr. Calderon places into narrowed arteries to create more room for your blood to flow freely.
 A stent acts like a tiny piece of scaffolding, holding your blood vessel open.
 Stents also reduce your risk of the blood vessel narrowing again.
 Certain types of stents may also include slow-release medication to help keep your blood vessel open.
 Dr. Calderon usually places stents during an angioplasty procedure.